Public Policy Roadmap

 Direct contact with federal legislators and their health aides affords a prime opportunity for impacting policy.
 Since 2011 SBM Board members have been visiting federal legislators’ offices, where, among other aims, they encourage legislators to protect NIH funding for the social and behavioral sciences and funding for the Prevention and Public Health Fund.
 Board visitors share concrete, vivid examples of NIH-funded SBM research and interventions that improve the health of legislators’ constituents.

-Dr. Wilson has also used the power of the SBM pen, adding SBM’s signature to a letter to President Obama protesting use of Prevention Funds for setting up health exchanges as well as to a letter to NIH Director Francis Collins reinforcing that a key component of the agency’s mission is to support behavioral and social science and economics research.
+Dr. Wilson has also used the power of the SBM pen, adding SBM’s signature to a letter to President Obama protesting use of Prevention Funds for setting up health exchanges.
+SBM's signature was also added to a letter to NIH Director Francis Collins reinforcing that a key component of the agency’s mission is to support behavioral and social science and economics research.

 Collaborating with like-minded partners is another hallmark of effective policy work and SBM was pleased to join the Consortium of Social Science Associations (COSSA) in sponsoring a September 25, 2013, congressional briefing, “What’s Ailing America: Shorter Lives, Poorer Health.”
 The briefing highlighted recent Institute of Medicine report findings.